- Applying to the M.A. Program

 - Graduate Assistant Positions

-For students interested in pursuing graduate work in American Studies, the M.A. program at Cal State Fullerton features a vibrant, wide-ranging curriculum (the department offers more than 40 different electives, on topics such as gender, sexuality, childhood, suburbia, work, technology, race, social science, immigration, globalization, public memory, popular culture, monsters, gaming, film, music, and much more); dedicated faculty who are both award-winning teachers and established scholars in their field; proximity to multiple research archives and resources, including the Huntington Library, the Nixon Presidential Library, The Academy of Motion Picture Arts and Sciences, the Japanese American National Museum collection, the ONE National Gay and Lesbian Archives, the Autry Museum of the American West, and the USC and UCLA film and television archives; and affordability: CSUF is regularly ranked among the top universities that do the best job of helping students attain marketable degrees at affordable prices.
+CSUF is in proximity to multiple research archives and resources, including the Huntington Library, the Nixon Presidential Library, The Academy of Motion Picture Arts and Sciences, the Japanese American National Museum collection, the ONE National Gay and Lesbian Archives, the Autry Museum of the American West, and the USC and UCLA film and television archives.

-The department is also quite receptive to applications from students with goals other than eventual doctoral study.
-Our alumni have gone into fields such as high school and community college teaching, educational administration, library sciences, journalism, entertainment, corporate management, filmmaking, public policy, and grassroots organizing.
-People from a wide range of careers see our program as a means of enhancing their job skills, while still others are enrolled regardless of present or planned employment, simply for intellectual challenge and fulfillment.
+Our students go on to a wide variety of careers and programs such as high school and community college teaching, educational administration, library sciences, journalism, entertainment, corporate management, filmmaking, public policy, and grassroots organizing.
+People from a wide range of careers see our program as a means of enhancing their job skills, while still others use the program's flexibility to explore their passions and find a career that suits them.